Kayak Point Park Day-Use Improvement Project

-Kayak Point Day Use Area plans to be closed to the public for summer 2023, although the project is still awaiting final permit approvals.
-Construction for Phase 1 is scheduled to start July 5, 2023.
+Kayak Point Day Use Area well be closed to the public for summer 2023.
+Construction for Phase 1 began July 5, 2023.
 Phase 2 construction will follow in a future year, depending on funding availability.
 See below for more details on the construction timeline, design, site access diagrams, and Frequently Asked Questions.

-KAYAK POINT BEACH CLOSURE: The day-use area (beach, all shelters, pier, playground, and parking) is scheduled to be CLOSED July 5, 2023 through December 31, 2023 for construction.
+KAYAK POINT BEACH CLOSURE: The day-use area (beach, all shelters, pier, playground, and parking) is CLOSED July 5, 2023, through at least December 31, 2023, for construction.
 The campground will remain open.

 Snohomish County is working on renovating the day-use portion of this popular, well-loved park.
 An extensive design process has been ongoing for several years for reconfiguring the day-use area.
 The proposed design will provide additional recreation space, move parking away from the shoreline, improve the boat launch, and make habitat improvements.
 As part of implementing these changes, park infrastructure will be replaced (e.g. failing water lines and buckling asphalt) and the park will be positioned for many more years of enjoyment.

 The renovation project is anticipated to cost approximately $20 million and is planned to be completed in phases as funding allows.

 Kayak Point Day Use Area is closed to the public for summer 2023.
 Construction for Phase 1 began July 2023.
 Dates are subject to change.

 - Tentatively planned: July 5 to December 31, 2023 (Phase 1 construction).
 The day-use area will be closed during construction.